 BILL SUMMARY: The bill attempts to limit the Governor's ability to withhold the local portion of revenues shared with cities and counties by declaring these funds local revenue.
 Specifically Section 1 addresses beer and wine taxes, while Section 2 discusses the franchise tax on electricity.
 Section 3 considers the tax on piped natural gas.
 Section 4 addresses the tax on telecommunications.
 Section 5 considers the Highway Fund and Highway Trust Funds allocated as Powell Bill funds.
-Section 6 recognizes the need for local governments to be able to rely on the funds mentioned in Sections 1-5, and adds intent language to clarify that the funds committed or appropriated by the legislature for local governments shall not be reduced unless the governor has exhausted all other sources of revenue for the state.
+Section 6 addresses utility taxes and electricities.
+Section 7 recognizes the need for local governments to be able to rely on the funds mentioned in Sections 1 - 6, and adds intent language to clarify that the funds committed or appropriated by the legislature for local governments shall not be reduced unless the governor has exhausted all other sources of revenue for the state.
 It also explicitly recognizes that the state is prohibited from taking local revenues.
+Finally, Section 8 of the bill bars local units from attempting to collect the utility franchise and privilege taxes if those utilities have paid the taxes to the Secretary of Revenue.